 How to find internships in Columbia relevant to a business degree?

-How does a Online business degree influence career mobility and advancement in Columbia?
+How does a online business degree influence career mobility and advancement in Columbia?

-Obtaining an online business degree can significantly enhance career mobility and advancement for professionals in Columbia, MO.
-The city's growing economy, fueled by sectors like healthcare, education, and technology, benefits from skilled business graduates ready to take on leadership roles.
-According to the U.S. Bureau of Labor Statistics, business and financial occupations in Missouri are expected to grow by 5% through 2030, creating new opportunities for degree holders.
+Obtaining an online business degree in Columbia, MO, can significantly improve career mobility and advancement opportunities.
+The city's growing economy, with a strong presence of healthcare, education, and technology sectors, demands skilled business professionals.
+According to the Missouri Economic Research and Information Center, jobs in business and financial operations in Columbia are expected to grow by about 8% through 2030.

 How does studying for a business degree in Columbia prepare for interdisciplinary roles?